qiita-mobileapps/blockchain-bridge-rabbitdmq-example/README.md

-# Blockchain Bridge RabbidMQ App Example
+# Blockchain Bridge RabbitMQ App Example

 Our user-friendly blockchain bridge app allows you to seamlessly exchange tokens between Source and Destination tokens.
 This straightforward application facilitates the connection of tokens across different blockchain networks, ensuring a quick and secure token swapping experience.
 It monitors events on the backend, handles events from smart contracts, and integrates them with RabbitMQ.